fclaerho/quarkwm/doc/install.md

 1. Decompress the archive: `$ tar zxvf quark3_(version).tgz`

-2. Update the content of `setup.sh` to comply with your installation.
+2. Update the configuration variables of `setup.sh` to comply with your installation.

-	The following variables may be modified:
-	- `MEDIUMFONT`, `SMALLFONT`, `BIGFONT`
+	`MEDIUMFONT`, `SMALLFONT`, `BIGFONT`.
 	Use fonts that are installed on your system.
 	You can use `xfontsel` or `xlsfonts` to choose other fonts.

-	- `XLIBPATH`
+	`XLIBPATH`.
 	Path to your X11 library.
 	The script does not attempt to find the path to libX11.so.x.
 	If the default value does not work, you have to modify it manually;
 	Try `$ locate libX11.so|head -1|xargs dirname` and use this command result to set XLIBPATH.
 	Depending on your system the locate database may not be up-to-date or even not available at all.
 	An alternative would be `$ which startx|xargs dirname`, then replace 'bin/' by 'lib/'.
 	Once again results may vary depending on your system organization.

 3. Make the two files `setup.sh` and `build.sh` executable: `$ chmod u+x setup.sh build.sh`